 A. Yes.
 Oak Hammock is designed for people who are active and independent at the time they reserve their home.
 A health screening is required.
+However, we have several contracts to choose from that will accommodate those with preexisting diagnoses.
 Financial assessments are also conducted to make sure that members have the resources to remain financially independent.
 Ask the marketing department for details.

 Q. What types of residences are available at Oak Hammock; and what are their sizes?

 A. Oak Hammock offers two types of apartment residences: atrium apartments, which have access to an open air courtyard, and traditional apartments, which open into an enclosed hallway.
 The apartments range in size from a studio to a 3 bedroom/2 bath unit.
 Oak Hammock also offers members the option of free-standing club homes and villas, which range from a 2 bedroom, den/2 bath to a 3 bedroom, den/2 bath home.
 Apartments include covered parking for one car and the homes include an attached two-car garage.